Brazil travel guide

 Most major cities in Brazil have facilities adapted for disabled travellers, including easy-access public buses and lifts to tube stations and platforms.

-Call the police on 190 if the vehicles involved are obstructing traffic and you need help.
-Otherwise, go directly to the nearest police station (DEAT – Tourist Police station call 2332-2924 or 3399-7170 or 2334-6804) to register the accident.
+In Rio de Janeiro, go directly to the nearest police station (DEAT – Tourist Police station call 2332-2924 or 3399-7170 or 2334-6804) to register the accident.

 Always use recognised national air carriers.
 There have been accidents involving light aircraft, which sometimes have poor maintenance standards.
-A list of recent incidents and accidents can be found on the website of the Aviation Safety network.
+A list of recent incidents and accidents can be found on the website of the Aviation Safety Network.

 We can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.